HTML Forms

 How easy is PHP?

-The simple script below would collect the data entered into the form, email it to you and then print a message on the screen with a link to a designated location.
+The first script below would collect the data entered into the form, display it in a table, email it to you and then print a message on the screen with a link to a designated location.

 <?php